-We all appreciate being able to buy wool online, especially during the pandemic.
+We all appreciate being able to buy wool online.
 However, buying yarn you have never seen in real life has its pitfalls.
 Colour alone can be a minefield!

 I regularly buy wool online & have had a few colour “surprises” over the years.
 Some of the wool pictured above has been in my stash for 7 years because the colours were not what I expected!
 Here are my top tips for getting your shades spot on.